 - Social Organization

-Over 2 0 faculty supervisors in the Health Policy PhD Program hold appointments in departments across the University, including Clinical Epidemiology & Biostatistics, DeGroote School of Business, Economics, Health Aging & Society, History, Oncology, Philosophy, Political Science, School of Geography and Earth Sciences.
+Over 25 faculty supervisors in the Health Policy PhD Program hold appointments in departments and programs across the University, including Clinical Epidemiology & Biostatistics, Economics, Health Aging & Society, History, Indigenous Studies, Oncology, Philosophy, Political Science, Science Psychiatry & Behavioural Neurosciences, and School of Geography and Earth Sciences.

 Health Policy PhD graduates qualify for academic appointments in interdisciplinary, health science, and public policy settings.
 Graduates are equally well prepared for leadership positions in government, consulting, non-governmental organizations, or private industry.
 Whether pursuing academic or professional careers, all Health Policy PhD graduates are specialized to engage with health system managers and public policy makers to help develop innovative solutions to policy problems.